 Emotional wellbeing and diabetes

 Stress and stressful situations at work (things like interviews, increased workload, threat of redundancy) can cause raised blood sugar levels and make it harder for someone to manage their diabetes.
 It can become a cycle of negative feelings that can leave someone feeling low and even lead to depression.
-We’ve got lots of information about stress and diabetes – take a look to make sure you’re in the know and can support your colleague.

-If you manage someone with diabetes who might be struggling like this, discuss if any reasonable adjustments at work could see them through this bad patch?
 If they need professional help, they should speak first to their doctor or a member of their healthcare team who could arrange for them to see a counsellor.
-If you have an employee assistance programme or in-house counsellor, you could point them there too.
-You can also recommend our helpline and forum
+If you have an employee assistance programme or in-house counsellor, you could make them aware of these services.
+You can also recommend our helpline and forum.

 Can organisations refuse to employ someone with diabetes?